Privacy Policy

 Data Type Retention Period Reason

-Activity and audit logs 3 years Security monitoring and compliance auditing
+Activity and audit logs 3 years Security monitoring and compliance auditing (incl.
+IRS Pub 4557)

 After the retention period expires, personal information is securely deleted or anonymized.